wokuApp/api-client-preview-to-remax/README.md

 ### Obtaining and Using Keys
 A company application key is provided to the company owner in Woku.
 This key must be included in the headers of API requests.
-The secondaryKey is created and obtained in the folders of a company in Woku through the Woku client interface.
+The secondaryKey is created and obtained in the folders of a company in woku through the woku client interface.
-The Woku client interface can be accessed at `https://fresh.woku.app`
+The woku client interface can be accessed at `https://fresh.woku.app`

-## Endpoint to Create Wokus
+## Endpoint to Create wokus

 ### URL
 `/create-woku`